 After you have mastered the email etiquette, here are 5 steps to write an inquiry email:

 The subject is one of the first 2 parts that directly show up to the recipient’s sight.
 (The other one is your email address).
-Hence, you should make use of this chance to save their time.
+Hence, you should make use of this chance to save time.
 In the subject sector, state directly what this email is about so they can have some initial clues about what to do next.

 Don’t skip this part: a no-subject email can leave your reader confused, even irritated.
 As a result, they might even choose to ignore it!
 It probably only takes you one minute to type down simple subjects such as A Company | Product inquiry: frozen mango or BB Ltd. | Inquiry about strategy consult service.

 There is a surprisingly simple yet very effective flow you can use at the beginning of an inquiry email: Greet – Introduce – Reference.
-This makes sure your opening satisfy the basic requirements: polite, short and straight.
+This makes sure your opening satisfy the basic requirements: polite, short, and straight.

 Firstly, greet your recipient using traditional salutations: